Blog

 University of Washington Foster School of Business

 Applicants to the University of Washington (UW) Foster School of Business must provide two average-length essays but have the option of submitting two more, allowing candidates to cover more of what they feel are the most compelling parts of their candidacy.
-The school’s first required essay focuses on applicants’ desire to attend business school with respect to their career plans and professional needs, and the second tasks candidates with sharing their personal definition of resilience and examples of times when they have exhibited it themselves.
-The first optional essay provides a rather open-ended opportunity to discuss anything significant, whether positive or problematic, while the second optional essay deals exclusively with the weighty issue of encouraging and supporting diversity, inclusion, and equity.
-Read on for our full analysis of UW Foster’s 2024–2025 application essay questions.
+The school’s first required essay focuses on applicants’ desire to attend business school with respect to their career plans and professional needs, and the second tasks candidates with illustrating how their attitude and actions resonate with the program’s mission statement.
+The first optional essay provides a rather open-ended opportunity to discuss anything significant, whether positive or problematic, while the second optional essay deals exclusively with the importance of encouraging inclusion.
+Read on for our full analysis of UW Foster’s 2025-2026 application essay questions.

 Essay 1: Post-MBA Plans (750 words maximum) – Tell us your ideas about what lies ahead in your career.
 What are the gaps or deficiencies currently preventing you from pursuing these potential career paths?
 How do you plan to use your time in the Foster MBA program to fill these gaps and advance your career?